UnicoLab/FlowyML/docs/core/assets.md

 You can create assets explicitly using the `.create()` factory method.
 This automatically handles versioning, metadata generation, and lineage tracking.

+> [!IMPORTANT]
+> **Assets interface data field** is not about passing the data to the asset, but rather about the asset's interface on which data to register.
+This can be a model (Keras) or dataset (Pandas) etc ...
+Which data take into account when creating the asset.

 ### Datasets

 FlowyML automatically extracts statistics and metadata from various data formats!